Opus Dei: Corporate works

-Opus Dei runs residential centers throughout the world.
-These centers provide residential housing for celibate members and provide doctrinal and theological education.
-Opus Dei is also responsible for a variety of non-profit institutions called "Corporate Works of Opus Dei."
+Opus Dei is responsible for a variety of non-profit institutions called corporate works of Opus Dei.
+The total assets of non-profits connected to Opus Dei are worth at least $2.8 billion.

 A study of the year 2005 showed that members have cooperated with other people in setting up a total of 608 social initiatives: schools and university residences (68%), technical or agricultural training centers (26%), universities, business schools, and hospitals (6%).
 The University of Navarra in Pamplona, Spain, and the Austral University in Buenos Aires, Argentina, are both examples of the corporate work of Opus Dei.
 These universities usually perform very high in international rankings.
 IESE, the University of Navarra's Business School, was adjudged one of the best in the world by the Financial Times and the Economist Intelligence Unit.

-The total assets of non-profits connected to Opus Dei are worth at least $2.8 billion.
+Other universities affiliated with Opus Dei include the Pontifical University of the Holy Cross and Università Campus Bio-Medico di Roma in Rome, Strathmore University in Kenya, University of Montevideo in Uruguay, Universidad Monteávila in Venezuela, Panamerican University in Mexico, University of Piura in Peru, and Villanueva University in Spain.

+Schools associated with Opus Dei include: